kcjonson/home-server/readme.md

 **/app/views & /app/templates** - Handlebars backend templated views and templates.
 Sparsely used as much of the templating and views are managed by the JS applications.

 **/app/public/scripts/apps/** - Base directory for front end JS applications.

+## ToDo List

+* Better refresh of data in app (sometimes view can get stale)
+* Add ability to see logs in app
+* Remove white flash after spash screen in native app
+* Add polling to app to update ui on increment, enhance to push if possible